benewen96/blog/_posts/2021-12-29-quickstart-your-kubernetes.markdown

     client-certificate-data: ...
 ```

 The simplest set up that we used is a TCP network load balancer that balanced TCP port 6443 across 192.168.31.35-37.
 We then replaced `https://192.168.31.35:6443` in the `kubeconfig` to be the URL of the load balancer.
-If you use a Layer 7 load balancer, do not terminate TLS at the load balancer, be sure tha t it is passed-through as Kubernetes uses X509 Client Certs authentication via the TLS protocol.
+If you use a Layer 7 load balancer, do not terminate TLS at the load balancer, be sure that it is passed-through as Kubernetes uses X509 Client Certs authentication via the TLS protocol.

 ### Step 4 - Add a LoadBalancer provider to your cluster (MetalLB)